What is the ADF YOU Session test?

 What Happens if You Fail the ADF Aptitude Test?

-If you fail to meet the requirement for the occupation that you were hoping for you will be advised on other pathways available to you, or you can choose to retake the test in 12 months.
+If you fail to meet the requirement for the occupation that you were hoping for you will be advised by the career coach on other pathways available to you, or you can choose to retake the test in 12 months.

 Want to know more about the ADF YOU Session General Ability Test?
 Click here for our full page.